 There has never been a more important time to get involved.
-I’m convinced that women will be the ones to lead the charge to a new economic revolution—one that values life, health and happiness over ever-increasing sales of cheap and toxic stuff.
+I’m convinced that women will be the ones to lead the charge to a new economic revolution—one that values life, health, and happiness over ever-increasing sales of cheap and toxic stuff.
 We need to get organized.
 We need to work together.
 Here are some things you can do:

 Make a commitment to buy safe products: Look not just at the label but at the company.
 Are you supporting companies that support your values?
-I’ve stopped buying products from all the mainstream beauty companies and choose instead to buy from smaller independently owned companies (local if possible) that I have come to know and trust.
+I’ve stopped buying products from all the mainstream beauty companies and choose instead to buy from smaller, independently owned companies (local if possible) that I have come to know and trust.
 Check out the Safe Cosmetics champion companies and other companies that have low scores on the Skin Deep database.

 Get political: How can we turn the powerful and growing green and organic consumer movement into an unstoppable political movement?
-All these issues are connected: toxic products made from oil byproducts, rising rates of disease, our increasingly unhealthy and pesticide-laden food system, climate change… We need to exert our power as moms, sisters, daughters, sons and fathers to say No to systems that are poisoning people and the planet, and Yes to an economy that values life.
+All these issues are connected: toxic products made from oil by-products, rising rates of disease, our increasingly unhealthy and pesticide-laden food system, climate change.
+We need to exert our power as moms, sisters, daughters, sons, and fathers to say no to systems that are poisoning people and the planet, and yes to an economy that values life.

 We are creating the world we want to live in through the choices we make every single day about how we spend our money and our lives.
 Get registered to vote, run for office, vote your values, shop your values, and let’s create the future our kids deserve.